 Congress has finally weighed in on online privacy.

 Reps.
-Rick Boucher (D-Va.) and Cliff Stearns (R-Fla.) have released a draft of a bill that would require Web publishers and ad networks to publicly disclose when they collect data on Internet users—but would not require that users actively opt-in to have data about them collected for advertising and commerce purposes.
+Rick Boucher (D-Va.) and Cliff Stearns (R-Fla.) have released a draft of a bill that would require Web publishers and ad networks to publicly disclose when they collect data on Internet users.
+However, it would not require users to opt-in before firms collect data about them for advertising and commerce purposes.

 “Our legislation confers privacy rights on individuals, informing them of the personal information that is collected and shared about them and giving them greater control over the collection, use and sharing of that information,” said Boucher.

-And if individuals don’t want information collected about themselves, they need to take action—unless that information is of highly sensitive nature, like medical records or social security numbers.
+And if individuals don’t want information collected about themselves, they need to take action — unless that information is of a highly sensitive nature, like medical records or social security numbers.
 “As a general rule, companies may collect information about individuals unless an individual affirmatively opts out of that collection,” reads the draft.

 That rule applies to individual publishers, as well as third parties like networks and ad-serving companies.
 However, the bill draws the line at sharing data without permission with what it calls “unaffiliated parties.”
 Says the draft: “An individual has a reasonable expectation that a company will not share that person’s information with unrelated third parties.”